Laos Country Commercial Guide

 7. Industrial products certification for industrial products.

-To import or export pharmaceuticals, food, or chemical products, in addition to the aforementioned documents, the importer must obtain a license from the Food and Drug Control Import Division of the Food and Drug Department of the Ministry of Public Health.
+To import pharmaceuticals, food, or chemical products, in addition to the aforementioned documents, the importer must obtain a license from the Food and Drug Control Import Division of the Food and Drug Department of the Ministry of Public Health.
 Pre-shipment inspection is required for exported goods in accordance with the requirements of the destination country.

 ×